Monotonicity and Bracketing in Games: Min-Max-Mean Response Equilibria

 All SREs are invariant to adding constants to players’ utilities.
 More generally, they are invariant to adding the same independent lottery to every outcome; this follows directly from the defining property of the monotone additive statistics that underlie SREs.
 To characterize the class of Min-Max-Mean equilibria, we supplement this invariance with a requirement of scale-invariance.

 \begin{definition} $S$ satisfies \emph{scale-invariance} if whenever $p_i$ is the uniform distribution on $A_i$ for all $i$, $p\in S(A,u)$ implies $p \in S(A,\alpha\cdot u)$ for all $\alpha \in (0,1)$. \end{definition} That is, reducing all payoffs by the same positive factor does not change whether the uniform mixed strategy is a solution.\footnote{This requirement follows from the consistency and consequentialism axioms of \cite*{brandl2024axiomatic}; see Appendix~\ref{sec_bnb}.} This assumption is weak, along two dimensions.
 First, it only applies when all players mix uniformly.
 In a way, this means that it only restricts players' behavior when all players are indifferent among all actions.\footnote{A longer but more cumbersome name such as indifference-scale-invariance might be more appropriate.} Second, the restriction is imposed only for scales $\alpha$ less than unity.
-Intuitively, it seems plausible that if a player is indifferent between all actions, then they would still be indifferent when the stakes are made lower.
+Intuitively, it seems plausible that if a player is indifferent between all actions, then they would still be indifferent when the stakes are made lower.\footnote{In fact, the proof of Theorem~\ref{th_complex} uses the axiom for a single scale, $\alpha=\frac{1}{2}$, and any fixed positive $\alpha\neq 1$ would do.
+We state the axiom for $\alpha \in (0,1)$ because lowering stakes seems the more natural restriction for maintaining indifference.}

-To keep the statement of the next theorem simple, we rule out Nash equilibria by assuming that players play every action with positive probability; due to Proposition~\ref{pr_Nash_Phi_Exist}, removing this assumption would only add back the Nash solution concept and some of its refinements. \begin{theorem} Suppose $S$ permits bracketing and satisfies distribution-monotonicity, anonymity, scale-invariance, and interiority.
-Then $S$ is a refinement of $\text{Min-Max-Mean}_\lambda$ for some $\lambda \in \R_{\geq 0}^3$. \end{theorem} Perhaps surprisingly, scale-invariance rules out all statistics except the extreme ones and the expectation.
+\begin{theorem} Suppose $S$ permits bracketing and satisfies distribution-monotonicity, anonymity, scale-invariance, and interiority.
+Then $S$ is a refinement of $\text{Min-Max-Mean}_\lambda$ for some $\lambda \in \R_{\geq 0}^3$. \end{theorem} We assume interiority to keep the statement of the theorem simple; removing this assumption would only add back the Nash solution concept and some of its refinements.\footnote{Indeed, by Theorem~\ref{th_sre}, a non-interior $S$ must be a refinement of some $\Nash_\Phi$, and scale-invariance forces $\Phi$ to be a combination of the minimum, maximum, and expectation.
+Proposition~\ref{pr_Nash_Phi_Exist} shows that only $\Phi=\E$ yields a well-defined solution concept, i.e., Nash equilibrium.} Perhaps surprisingly, scale-invariance rules out all statistics except the extreme ones and the expectation.
 While this family is simple enough to be represented with only three parameters, it is rich enough to account for a wide range of behavior beyond expected-utility preferences, such as that exhibited in the Allais paradox.